lsst-dm/dmtn-058/index.rst

 Motivation
 ==========

-This technical note attempts to describe the proposed DM Header Service for LSST images.
+This technical note attempts to describe the DM Header Service for LSST images.
 Here we outline the services, behaviour and infrastructure for the service.
 The main motivation for this service is to provide a consistent mechanism for